January 2026

 George and Wendy Rodrigue

-In 2017 Wendy Rodrigue established the Life & Legacy Tour, now a 501(c)(3) non-profit foundation, continuing and expanding her late husband’s artistic and philanthropic vision while honoring one of America’s most illustrious artists, George Rodrigue.
-As of Fall 2025, she has visited 235 schools, some 825 presentations, 10 states, and more than 100,000 students in this rare art experience.
-Through Life & Legacy, Wendy has facilitated numerous museum and community partnerships, including the Ohr-O’Keefe Museum of Art, the LSU Museum of Art, the West Baton Rouge Museum, the Museum of New Art, Carnegie Visual Arts Center, Associations of Broadcasters, Chambers of Commerce, Womens Leadership Conferences, Literary Clubs, Continuing Education for LSU and Santa Fe Community College, and many more.
+In 2017 Wendy Rodrigue established the Life & Legacy Tour, now a 501(c)(3) non-profit foundation, continuing and expanding her late husbandโs artistic and philanthropic vision while honoring one of Americaโs most illustrious artists, George Rodrigue.
+As of 2026, Wendy has personally delivered some 850 art lectures and tours, filmed the history of 58 Rodrigue paintings and sculptures, and visited 260 schools in 10 states, impacting more than 100,000 students with this rare art experience.
+Now entering its tenth year, the Life & Legacy Foundation has organized 21 Rodrigue museum exhibitions.
+Through Life & Legacy, Wendy has facilitated numerous museum and community partnerships, including the Ohr-OโKeefe Museum of Art, the LSU Museum of Art, the West Baton Rouge Museum, the Museum of New Art, Carnegie Visual Arts Center, Associations of Broadcasters, Chambers of Commerce, Womens Leadership Conferences, Literary Clubs, Continuing Education for LSU and Santa Fe Community College, and many more.

 during the OKA+ Schools Teacher Conference at the University of Central Oklahoma in June 2021.